Punktum-dk/epp-service-specification/README.md

 ## info contact

 This part of the EPP protocol is described in [RFC 5733][RFC5733].
-This command adheres to the standard.
+This command has been extended with information on whether the contact in queried has been validated according to requirements and policies with DK Hostmaster.

+See the extension: `dkhm:contact_validated` in the response.

 ### info contact request: